BeAnMo/htmlTemplateGen/README.md

 Usage:
   The script creates a new directory with a single html, css, & js file.
 It allows the user to specify the path and directory name, as well as the individual file names.
-The css and js files are linked into the &lthead&gt of the html, and the javascript runs once the 'window' is loaded.
+The css and js files are linked into the &lt;head&gt;
+of the html, and the javascript runs once the 'window' is loaded.